Ayush-kathayat/The_Bridge/README.md

 # The Bridge

-In this project, I first minted 5 NFTs using Batch Minting and then deployed them to the Sepolia testnet.
+In this project, I first minted 5 NFTs using Batch Minting and then deployed them to the Goerli testnet.
 After this, I bridged them over to the Polygon chain using the FXPortal bridge.
 For the NFT images, I used DALL-E and stored the images in the IPFS (Interplanetary File System) through Pinata.
 Additionally, I stored the NFT Metadata in IPFS.
 The frontend of the project is built using React.

 ## Executing The Program